dabeaz/curio/docs/reference.rst

    Sleep for a specified number of seconds.
 If the number of seconds is 0, the kernel merely switches to the next task (if any).

+If a coroutine needs to obtain a reference to the currently running task, use the following:

+.. asyncfunction:: current_task()

+   Returns a reference to the :class:`Task` instance corresponding to the currently running task.

 Performing External Work
 ------------------------